Courses

 AS.004.341.
 Special Topics in Writing.
 3 Credits.

-Topics will vary by term.
-Please see the specific term and section for current topics.
-Please see "Special Notes" under each section.
-Please refer to the section level information for applicable Foundational Abilities when registering.
+In these courses, students study and practice the rhetorics within a specific field.
+Topics vary; please see the specific semester for current offerings.
+Please see "Special Notes" under each section and refer to the section-level information for applicable Foundational Abilities.

 Distribution Area: Humanities